Introduction

 The product specification provides a comprehensive description of the Siesta AI platform, a tool designed for companies that want to fully leverage the potential of artificial intelligence in their daily operations.
 The platform builds on the capabilities of current large language models but offers a range of key features that are essential for professional and secure deployment in a corporate environment.

 Siesta AI enables companies to securely and scalably connect their own knowledge databases with powerful AI models.
 In addition to connecting to internal documents or databases, it also supports integration with external tools (such as calendars, email, CRM, etc.).
-Furthermore, the platform can be controlled directly through Copilot, which is a chat interface used for quick control of the platform and assistants.
+The platform can also be controlled directly through the Copilot, which is a chat interface designed for quick control of the platform and agents.
 Users thus interact with an environment that generates responses based on connected knowledge.
 Thanks to model independence, any LLM can be utilized, whether in the cloud or on private servers, giving companies full control over where and how their data flows.
-Built-in analytics and feedback loops allow for monitoring operational metrics, evaluating response quality, and continuously improving assistant behavior.
+Built-in analytics and feedback loops allow for monitoring operational metrics, evaluating response quality, and continuously improving agent behavior.

 Main Areas of the Platform